hieuvp/learning-python/learn-the-basics/classes-and-objects/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

-Now the variable "myobjectx" holds an object of the class "MyClass" that contains the variable and the function defined within the class called "MyClass".
+Now the variable `myobjectx` holds an object of the class `MyClass` that contains the variable and the function defined within the class called `MyClass`.

 ## Accessing Object Variables